 She never got mad, as long as there were a couple left for dinner.

-Pop would frequently take me to nearby Weona Park,
+Pop would frequently take me to a nearby park

 to ride the carousel or careen down the sliding board-